pedeli123/greyhawk/README.md

 ### [A] BASE MAP SETUP
-1. Select a high density image to use as your BASE MAP a>.
-I recommend using "ImageMagick" to transform/edit images.
+1. Select a high density image to use as your BASE MAP I recommend using "ImageMagick" to transform/edit images.
 Use the following STEPS:
     - install <a href="https://www.imagemagick.org">ImageMagick</a>
     - install <a href="https://www.ghostScript.com/releases/gsdnld.html">GhostScript</a> (if ur converting from pdf to another image format.  ie. pdf to png)
     - convert image using cmd script as outlined <a href="https://imagemagick.org/script/command-line-processing.php">here</a>